Skip to main content

 Think before you Drink (traumatized by reckless drinking)

 The Autumn is soon here, and so are all the party's.
-I can`t wait to see everyone again!
+I can not wait to see everyone again!
 The parties involve a lot of fun, games and drinking.
 But before we start the fun again, I want to write down something about drinking problems and how they affect the ones closest to us.
-And No I don`t mean to be a party pooper ..
-Cant say that I haven't been dancing on the table a time or two..
-But think before you drink, think about how it makes you behave and how that behaviour makes the people around you feel.
+And No I do not mean to be a party pooper ..
+Can not say that I have not been dancing on the table a time or two..
+But think before you drink, think about how it makes you behave and how that behavior makes the people around you feel.
 And If you have a problem, Do you listen to what they have to say ?
 Do you listen to their worries ?
 Please Do.

 He kicked the walls and screamed that day when I had asked him to be there for me, He came home drunk.
 He ran after other girls in front of me and told me to be understanding.
-I spent my 18th birthday carrying him to his mothers apartment and then getting locked out in the stairwell for hours and almost ended up spending the night next door on their alcoholic neighbours mattress.
+I spent my 18th birthday carrying him to his and his mothers apartment and then getting locked out in the stairwell for hours and almost ended up spending the night next door on their alcoholic neighbors mattress.
 The day before my graduation I called him since I knew that he was going out partying and would be drinking, Could he Just this time think about his drinking?
 Could he care about me that much ?
-Isn't that what you do for your girlfriend ?
+Is not that what you do for your girlfriend ?
 He told me that he would and that I should stop wining.
 The next morning I get to talk to the nurses.
-Hes at the hospital getting his stomach pumped, and My Mother had booked him an appointment to get a new haircut, she didn't know, I didn't tell her.
+He is at the hospital getting his stomach pumped, and My Mother had booked him an appointment to get a new haircut, she did not know, I did not tell her.

 One night he ran after me calling me a whore, he lost his jacket and wallet on the way and later blamed me for it.
 I ran, I was scared, I came to our apartment and chain -locked the door.
-As I heard him in the stairwell I opened the chain-lock again, I didn't want him to know that I tried to lock him out.
-I Didn't want him to yell, I Didn't want the neighbour to hear.
+As I heard him in the stairwell I opened the chain-lock again, I did not want him to know that I tried to lock him out.
+I Did not want him to yell, I Did not want the neighbors to hear.
 I guess I slept that night.

-So many times I hoped that he would change, that he would understand, That he would Care, Couldn't he see how I was hurting ?
+So many times I hoped that he would change, that he would understand, That he would Care, Could he not he see how I was hurting ?

 But This is how those conversations went;